TylusDawkins/u2_hw_express_fruits/README.md

 ## Overview

 It's time to get some practice setting up an express server and writing a few routes.
-Feel free to test these routes either with the browser's navbar, a small `node` script using `axios` or a toy react app with `axios`.
+Feel free to test these routes either with the browser's navbar, a small `node` script using `axios` or a toy react app with connected with `axios`.
+We'll also be working with the data array in `fruits.js` to practice our routes.

 ## Getting Started